-If you didn’t already know this – Google provide nonprofits $10,000 per month to advertise their cause.
-This offers organizations the potential at not only reaching thousands of new visitors a month, but also the opportunity to generate more donations.
+If you didn’t already know this – Google provides nonprofits $10,000 per month to advertise their cause.
+This offers organizations the potential to not only reaching thousands of new visitors a month but also the opportunity to generate more donations.

-In this article I’ll provide some the best practices you need to not maintain and keep your Grant account.
+In this article, I’ll provide some of the best practices you need to not maintain and keep your Grant account.

-If you’re a nonprofit and don’t know already have an Google grant account, you learn more about eligibility here.
-Google offers these grants to over 200,000 nonprofits world wide.
+If you’re a nonprofit and don’t know already have a Google grant account, you learn more about eligibility here.
+Google offers these grants to over 200,000 nonprofits worldwide.

 How to Qualify for a Google Grant Account?

-In order to qualify for an Adwords grant you must met the following criteria based on your country.
+In order to qualify for a Google Ad Grant, you must meet the following criteria based on your country.
 In the United States your organization must: